oxidecomputer/hubris/task/net/README.md

 # VLAN support
 ## Configuration and build
-VLAN support is enabled through an `h7-vlan` feature in the `net` task, and `vlan` features in all dependent crates.
+VLAN support is enabled through an `vlan` feature in the `net` task, and `vlan` features in all dependent crates.
 This is checked in the `net-api` build system, which raises an error if it's not enabled for all relevant crates (e.g. if you enabled it for the `net` task but forgot to enable it for the